 How to Find Opening Gaps in Benzinga Pro

-To find opening gaps in Benzinga Pro, first, open up a new workspace.
-You’ll want to open up Movers, Signals and Screener.
+Finding opening gaps in Benzinga Pro is extremely easy. irst, open up a new workspace.
+You’ll want to open up Movers, Signals, and Screener.
 Note, the order you click on the tools is the order they’ll show up in the workspace.

 Here’s how to set up each tool: